Amedokhian: Contemporary challenges and outlook

 In recent years, Amedokhian has faced growing security concerns, including occasional incidents of kidnappings—issues not uncommon in rural communities across Edo State.
 These threats have prompted calls from the Nigeria Government for improved security infrastructure and government presence in the area.

 On October 8, 2025 Ex-Edo Deputy Speaker, Oligbi-Edeko inaugurates Ultra-Modern Amedokhian Divisional Police Station in Uromi.
 The inauguration marked the elevation of the police station to a divisional headquarters, expanding its operational capacity and enhancing security coverage in the town and surrounding areas.

-Despite these challenges, Amedokhian continues to maintain a strong sense of communal unity and resilience.
-The community's historical legacy, cultural identity and emerging institutions position it as a vital contributor to the broader Esanland.
-With strategic investment in infrastructure, education and security, Amedokhian is poised for sustainable development while preserving its unique heritage.